|

 Legolas study

-I just came into his study and found him lying on the floor,
+She had come into Legolas study and found him lying on the

+Um...
 I may have shaken him a bit.
-Will he be alright?
+Will he

-I do not Fingolfin suddenly remembered to whom
+I do not Fingolfin remembered to whom he was

-he was speaking.
+speaking.
 Of course he will, híril nín.
+Galathilgo

 Can I do anything, my lord? asked Hentmirë,